DaloroAT/first_breaks_picking/README.md

 - Right button drag: Scales the scene.
 Dragging left/right scales horizontally; dragging up/down scales vertically.
 - Right button click: Open dialog with extra options, such as limit by X/Y axes and export.
 - Wheel spin: Zooms the scene in and out.
+- Left click: *After picking with model*, you can manually change picks.

 You can also use slider in toolbar to change gain of traces. **The gain value for the slider is only used for visualization, it is not used in picking process**.